 \subsection{Plancherel formula for $\GL_n(F)\backslash \GL_n(E)$}

 We now state the explicit Plancherel formula we obtain for the symmetric space $Y_n=\GL_n(F)\backslash \GL_n(E)$.
-Let $U(n)$ be a quasi-split unitary group of rank $n$ (with respect to the extension $E/F$), $\Temp(U(n))/\stab$ the set of all tempered $L$-packets of $U(n)$, $\Temp(\GL_n(E))$ the set of all isomorphism classes of tempered irreducible representations of $\GL_n(E)$ and $BC_n:\Temp(U(n))/\stab\to \Temp(\GL_n(E))$ the {\em stable} base-change map if $n$ is odd, {\em unstable} base-change map if $n$ is even (this last case requires a choice, which however is unimportant for what follows).
+Let $U(n)$ be a quasi-split unitary group of rank $n$ (with respect to the extension $E/F$) and $\Temp(U(n))/\stab$ be the set of all tempered $L$-packets of $U(n)$.
+Similarly, we let $\Temp(\GL_n(E))$ be the set of all isomorphism classes of tempered irreducible representations of $\GL_n(E)$.
+Finally, let $BC_n:\Temp(U(n))/\stab\to \Temp(\GL_n(E))$ be the {\em stable} base-change map if $n$ is odd and the {\em unstable} base-change map if $n$ is even (this last case requires a choice, which however is unimportant for what follows).

-Let us emphasize here that the local Langlands correspondence for unitary groups is now fully known by \cite{Mok}, \cite{KMSW} and thus combining it with the local correspondence for $\GL_n$ (\cite{HT},\cite{Hen}, \cite{Sch}), we see that the preceding sentence makes perfect sense.
+Let us emphasize here that the local Langlands correspondence for unitary groups is now fully known by \cite{Mok}, \cite{KMSW} and thus combining it with the local correspondence for $\GL_n$ (\cite{HT},\cite{Hen}, \cite{Sch}), we see that the preceding sentences make perfect sense.
 Actually, we could have written our Plancherel formula without appealing to the local Langlands correspondence since only the image of $BC_n$ matters and this can be described in a purely representation-theoretic way using local Asai $L$-functions (moreover, as we will see, this is more or less exactly how it shows up in the computations).
 Nevertheless, we prefer to write everything using this correspondence since we find the resulting formulations more suggestive and moreover this translation will play an important role for the applications (to be described in the second part of this introduction).

+We equip $\Temp(U(n))/\stab$ with a natural and canonical measure $d\sigma$ which is locally given by a Haar measure on certain groups of {\em unramified characters} (see Section \ref{Section spectral measures}).
 A first weak version of our Plancherel formula can be stated as follows.

 \begin{theointro} There exists an isomorphism of unitary representations